harshitayadavv/SAGA/README.md

-Project Name: Saga - A Reading Tracker Application

-Description:
+Here's your README.md with emojis to make it more engaging:

+SAGA
-Saga is a web-based application designed to help users track and manage their reading habits.
-It allows users to search for books, view detailed information, and categorize them into "To Be Read," "Currently Reading," and "Already Read."
-Users can also add books to their virtual bookshelf and remove them when finished.
+SAGA is a web application designed to help users track and manage their reading progress.
+With features to search for books, add them to a virtual bookshelf, and manage book statuses, SAGA is your personal reading companion.
+The project leverages modern web technologies to create an interactive and user-friendly experience.

-Features:
+Features

-Search Functionality: Search for books using the Google Books API.
+📚 Search for Books: Find books using the Google Books API with options to add them to different reading lists.

-Book Information: Display book title, author, cover image, and description.

-Categorization: Add books to "To Be Read," "Currently Reading," or "Already Read" lists.
+🗂️ Manage Reading Lists: Organize books into categories such as "To Be Read," "Currently Reading," and "Already Read."

-Profile Management: View and manage categorized books on the user profile page.

-Responsive Design: Works well on both desktop and mobile devices.
+📈 Track Progress: Mark books as read, currently reading, or to be read and keep track of your reading journey.
+📝 Add Reviews and Notes: Leave reviews and notes for each book to remember your thoughts and insights.

-Technologies Used:
+Technologies Used
-HTML: For the structure of the web pages.
+🌍 HTML: For structuring the content.
-CSS: For styling and layout.
+🎨 CSS: For styling the pages and creating a responsive layout.
-JavaScript: For dynamic interactions and API integration.
+💻 JavaScript: For dynamic functionalities and interactivity.
-Google Books API: For fetching book data.
+📖 Google Books API: To fetch book data and provide search functionality.